rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 [^ShiftRegCaveat]: Thinking of them as memory registers is an imperfect
                    abstraction.
-While it'll serve for anything we need to do, there are much more detailed explanations on [Wikipedia][Wiki_Shift_Reg] and on the
+While it'll serve for anything we need to do, there are much more detailed explanations on the [CD4094B Data Sheet][Shift_Schem] and on
-                   [CD4094B Data Sheet][Shift_Schem]
+                   [Wikipedia][Wiki_Shift_Reg]

 ### Materials ###

 Other than your LPC you'll need the following:

   - 1 x [CD4094B 8-Bit Shift Register][Shift_Schem]
-  - 8 x LED of your choice
+  - 8 x LEDs
   - 8 x [2N2222A NPN Transistor][Trans_Schem_PN2222A]
     ^[The 2N2222A and PN2222A are functionally equivalent transistors with different packages, so feel free to use either.]

+The shift register in this circuit can channel only 10mA of current, and if you connected it directly to the LEDs you'd get a glow that's barely visible.
+The transistors act as simple current amplifiers so that you can have brighter LEDs.

 ### Steps ###

- 1. Wire up the following circuit[^WhyTransistor]
+ 1. Wire up the following circuit

 @smallfigure("Shift Register Circuit",assets/Shift-Register-Circuit.eps,0.85)

  2. Implement the serial protocol needed to write to shift registers, and display some pattern that changes over time.

- 4. Detect the position of the button connected to GPIO C and use it to switch between two patterns.
+ 4. Use interrupts to detect the state of a button connected to GPIO and switch between two patterns when it is pressed. .

  5. Use fast switching to make the LEDs glow at different brightnesses while displaying some pattern, and having some interrupt based button interaction.

- 6. **Bonus:** Chain up two more shift registers, and use 8 RGB LEDs to display something.^[The shift register data sheet has a diagram showing how to chain them for more storage.]
+ 6. **Bonus:** Chain up two more shift registers, and use 8 RGB LEDs to display 3 distinct patterns, one in each color channel. ^[The shift register data sheet has a diagram showing how to chain them for more storage.]

+@>
 [^WhyTransistor]: The shift register in this circuit can channel only 10mA of
                   current, and if you connected them directly to the LEDs you'd get a glow that's barely visible.
 The transistors act as simple current amplifiers so that you can have brighter LEDs.
+<@

 [Read_Schem]: https://learn.sparkfun.com/tutorials/how-to-read-a-schematic
     'How to read a schematic'